José Luis Panizo: Club career

-At the age of 33, Panizo moved to another Basque club, modest SD Indautxu, closing out his career after one year.
+At the age of 33, Panizo moved to another Basque club, modest SD Indautxu of the second tier, closing out his career after one year.
+His teammates that season included younger brother Óscar, whose career was mostly spent at Barakaldo CF in the same division.

 He died eight days after his 68th birthday, in Portugalete.

 International career

 Panizo made his debut for Spain on 23 June 1946, in a 0–1 friendly loss to the Republic of Ireland in Madrid.
 In the following seven years he earned a further 13 caps, scoring twice.

 Panizo was selected for the squad present at the 1950 FIFA World Cup, appearing four times as the nation reached the second group stage of the competition.